SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

   that can be used to solve such situation where we need some auto-discovery mechanism.

 ## Task 3: Play with handler scripts

+**Remarks**:

+  - Do not forget to create a dedicated branch on your repo.
+On your host, you can do the following command assuming you are on `task-3` branch:

+    ```
+    # Go to the folder where you have cloned the repo
+    cd <root folder of your repository>

+    # Create and checkout the branch
+    git checkout -b task-3

+    # Keep track of your branch on GitHub
+    git push -u origin task-3
+    ```

 We reached a state where we have nearly all the pieces in place to make the infrastructure really dynamic.
 At the moment, we are missing the scripts that will manage the events